ltaylor2/finalproject/README.md

 across all states, there are on average more gains than losses (8.617 gains vs.  5.004 losses).

-The most frequent transition is from stage 1 to stage 2.
+The most frequent transition is from Stage 1 to Stage 2.

 ## Plumage Patches: Homologies within Stages